 These developments are not just restricted to the high tech sector--the explosion of digitized data is creating new challenges and opportunities for businesses, governments, and non-profits of all kinds.

 As a result economics training is expanding to include new areas such as computer programming and machine learning.
-As the premier economics department in San Francisco, the world's high-tech hub, we aim to take the lead in updating economics education to reflect these new developments.
+As the premier economics department in San Francisco, the world's high-tech hub, we are taking the lead in updating economics education to reflect these new developments.
 Whether students hope to join the many established firms and numerous startups located within a few blocks of campus, or want to find innovative ways to fight poverty in the developing world, our goal is to equip them with the tools they need.

-In the meantime, here are some resources for students interested in learning more about this developing sector.
+Here are some resources for students interested in learning more about this developing sector.

 NBER Project on the Economics of Digitization.
 Contains reading lists, course syllabi, data sources, and other resources for students and researchers working in this area.

 Economics in the Age of Algorithms, Experiments, and A.I.
 San Francisco, October 28-30.
-This is the second annual Tech Economics conference, organized by the National Association of Business Economists and sponsored by Amazon, Google, IBM, MIcrosoft, Netflix, Uber, Zillow, CBRE, CoreLogic, Facebook, Haver Analytics, Indeed, and Realtor.com.
+This is the second annual Tech Economics conference, organized by the National Association of Business Economists and sponsored by Amazon, Google, IBM, Microsoft, Netflix, Uber, Zillow, CBRE, CoreLogic, Facebook, Haver Analytics, Indeed, and Realtor.com.

 News Articles on Tech Economics